 Who doesn't need a food control plan or national programme?

-Food activities that are low risk, either because they don't happen often or cater to only a small number of people, don't need to operate under a food control plan or a national programme.
-This applies to some fundraising and community group food activities, and some businesses.
+Food activities that are low risk, either because they don't happen often or only involve selling to a small number of people, or include low food safety risk foods, don't need to operate under a food control plan or a national programme.
+This applies to some fundraising and community group food activities and some food businesses.

 Fundraising and community group exemptions